Before you judge me, listen.

 The first consequence that can come from cheating can prompt you to acknowledge the simple fact you do not feel bad about cheating.

-If there was ever a wavering feeling about your current relationship -- feeling trapped, confusion or in my case (reason for breaking up with my boyfriend,) attraction to other boys -- you sure as hell will know you no longer want to be with your less than significant other.
+If there was ever a wavering feeling about your current relationship -- feeling trapped, confusion or in my case (reason for breaking up with my boyfriend,) attraction to other boys -- you sure as heck will know you no longer want to be with your less than significant other.

 The second time I cheated on a boyfriend was a bit more "mature" (I was older).